superkraft-io/rezonant/README.md

 - Easy one-way data push from hard backend to frontend
 - Thread safety machanisms
 - Screen refreshrate synced data pushing (parameter values, etc...)
+- Optimized in all aspects, such as sending visual data from the backend to the frontend (VU data, Spectrogram, etc...)

 ## Prerequisites